augy-studios/weather-app/README.md

 2. Tap on "install app" or "add to homescreen"
 3. Tap on "Install" in the pop-up

+## How to Use: Opening from the installed PWA App
+- Tap on the app icon in your homescreen, ***OR***
+- Tap and hold on the app icon for shortcuts

 ## Special Thanks
 [Paxriel](https://paxriel.art/) for general coding help